Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 16 active stops operating in Brookfield, serving a mix of bus routes.
-These stops are covered by three individual routes, offering a total of 740 weekly passenger trips.
-Transport accessibility is rated moderate, with residents typically located 435 meters from the nearest stop.
+Brookfield's public transport analysis shows 16 active stops operating within the area, all of which are bus stops.
+These stops are serviced by three individual routes that collectively provide 740 weekly passenger trips.
+Transport accessibility is rated as moderate, with residents typically located 435 meters from the nearest stop.

 Service frequency averages 105 trips per day across all routes, equating to approximately 46 weekly trips per stop.